massalabs/massa/docs/execution.md

 * a slot is SCE-final if its immediate predecessor slot contains a block that is CSS-final or is empty but followed in its own thread by a CSS-final block.
 This ensures that no new block executions can be inserted in-between existing final block executions in the SCE

 When a block B becomes SCE-final:
-* update the Final ledger of the SCE
+* update the Final SCE ledger by VM-executing the newly SCE-final block on top of the current Final SCE ledger
 * if the block B requires transferring coins from the SCE ledger to the CSS ledeger, send a TransferToConsensus to the CSS:
   * fields:
     * target_addr = the emitter of the operation that caused the TransferToConsensus